gramineproject/graphene/CONTRIBUTING.md

   1. Pass all CI tests
   2. Follow project style guidelines (see below)
   3. Introduce no new compilation errors or warnings
   4. Have all discussions from reviewers resolved
   5. Have a clear, concise and grammatically correct comments and commit messages.
-  6. Have a quorum of approving reviews and/or waited an appropriate amount of time for review from the maintainers.
+  6. Have a quorum of approving reviews from maintainers and/or waited an appropriate amount of time.
 This can be:
      1. 3 approving reviews
      2. 2 approving reviews and 5 days since the PR was created
      3. 1 approving review and 10 days since the PR was created, if the author is a maintainer